erithobra/databases/postgresql-lesson/README.md

 ####  LIST ALL THE DATABASES!

-* We've provided a cheatsheet of Postgres commands to help you out.
 * First thing's first - run `psql postgres` on the terminal
-* Now, let'ssee if we have any databases!
+* Now, let's see if we have any databases!
 * `\l` to list **all** databses using the following command:

 #### Creating a database

-* This is pretty straigtforward!
+* This is pretty straightforward!
 * Let's tell Postgres to create a database with a name!
 * Syntax **matters**.
 Close each statement with a `;`
 * `CREATE DATABASE mytest;`